Maintenance and Migration

 Copy the Source project settings, and set them as the Destination settings.

-The Form.io platform allows you to use the Hosted portal @ https://portal.form.io to connect to your remote environments through the On-Premise Environments section within the project.
-This is useful to allow your remote environment to serve as an API-only interface for your applications, while at the same time, managing that deployment through a hosted portal interface.
-In some cases, though, you may wish to enable the developer portal within a remote environment by introducing the following environment variables.
+The Form.io platform can use the hosted Developer Portal (https://portal.form.io) to connect to remote deployed environments through the On-Premise Environments section within the project.
+This is useful to allow a remote environment to serve as an API-only interface for an application, while at the same time, managing that deployment through a hosted portal interface.
+In some cases, though, it may be neccessary to enable the Developer Portal directly within a remote environment.
+To do so, configured the following environment variables:

-Once this is done, you will need to restart the server so that the initialization process will install the Portal Base project as well as create the initial admin account for this project.
+Once this is done, restart the server so that the initialization process will install the Portal Base project as well as create the initial admin account for this project.

-The Portal Base project is a special project that is used to control the portal application.
-Any users that can log into the portal are added to the User resource within this project, and anyone with the Authenticated role within this project will have the ability to log in and create new projects.
+The Portal Base project is a special project that is used to control the Developer Portal application.
+Any users that can log into the Developer Portal are added to the User resource within this project, and anyone with the Authenticated role within this project will have the ability to log in and create new projects.

-After the portal has been enabled, you can now login to the portal, by just navigating to the root URL of the deployed API.
-Once you log in, you will probably notice that you do not see any of your existing projects.
-Do not worry, they are still there, but the "owner" of these projects needs to be established so that they show up when you log in as the root user account.
-To do this, you will need to first connect to your MongoDB database, and then run the following command.
+After the Developer Portal has been enabled, login to the Developer Portal by navigating to the root URL of the deployed API.
+Once logged in, any existing projects will not be visible.
+Do not worry, they are still available.
+The "owner" of these projects must be established in order to view them while logged in as the root user account.
+To do this, first connect to the MongoDB database, and then run the following command on that environment:

-This command will now set all of the projects to have the "owner" of the account that was created within the Portal Base project.
-Now, when you log into your server, you will see all of your existing projects within that environment show up so that they can be managed accordingly.
+This command will set all of the projects to have the "owner" of the account that was created within the Portal Base project.
+Now the root user will see all of the existing projects within that environment, so that they can be managed accordingly.

-Once you have this tool installed, you will need to follow these steps.
+Once this tool is installed, you follow these steps general steps:

-Next, you can execute the following command to deploy your local project into Hosted Form.io.
+Execute the following command to deploy the local project into Hosted Form.io:

 and {APIKEY}